LivacoNew/CrabFetch/README.md

 ```

 ### Other
-Go to the [latest release](https://github.com/LivacoNew/CrabFetch/releases/latest) and download the file for your CPU's architecture.
+At this point just use Cargo, or if your stubborn go to the [latest release](https://github.com/LivacoNew/CrabFetch/releases/latest) and download the file for your CPU's architecture.
 From there, just run;
 ```sh
 cp crabfetch /usr/local/bin/crabfetch
 ```